Faiza3107/develhope-Data5-Team3/README.md

 - Calculate the total cost for all customers and all subscribers
 - Analyze how often bikes are being rented ( morning - afternoon - evening) and and find the density for each hour of the day
 - Find if there is a relation between the time and start stations
+## Week 5 (Team Leader: Uros Selena)
+- What is the ratio of payment using cc or app wallet
+- What is the preferred way to pay for customers and subscriber
+- Analyze the relationship between trip duration and user type (subscriber vs. customer) to understand differences in usage patterns